ryyReid/ReidCLI/README.md

 border pulses green while the pipeline runs, with real-time progress shown per stage).

-DeepReid never writes files or runs commands itself — building the plan is still the regular single-agent loop, or a human, for now (see "What is stubbed" below).
+DeepReid never writes files or runs commands itself â€” building the plan is still the regular single-agent loop, or a human, for now (see "What is stubbed" below).